xinwenfu/VChat_LTER/README.md

 		<img src="Images/I18.png" width=600>

-         * Notice that the SEH record's handler now points to an essefunc.dll address!
+         * Notice that the SEH record's handler now points to an essfunc.dll address!
 		 * However, this is not the address we passed in `625016BF`.
 It is `62501640`!

 	4. Once the overflow occurs pass the exception using `Shift+F7`, we will see that we do **not** hit our breakpoint